blairanderson/serverlessconsultants/plugins/serverless-plugin-monorepo.md

 repo: Butterwire/serverless-plugin-monorepo
 homepage: 'https://github.com/Butterwire/serverless-plugin-monorepo'
 description: 'A serverless plugin that allows use of serverless in a mono repo.
 Avoids needing to use nohoist by automatic symlinking of all dependencies.'
-stars: 20
+stars: 25
-stars_trend: up
+stars_trend:
-stars_diff: 2
+stars_diff: 0
-forks: 4
+forks: 5
 forks_trend:
 forks_diff: 0
-watchers: 20
+watchers: 25
 issues: 0
 issues_trend:
 issues_diff: 0